 Rank 3: Refinement

-While usually The apothecary can use their considerable knowledge to refine their drugs to exclude unwanted effects, or create more powerful effects out of the distillate of many herbs.
-With 5 minutes of work, the apothecary can remove one undesired Trait from an Herb, or taking two, herbs, combine them into a single new base that has any three traits from both herbs.
+While usually limited to drugs that use all of the effects associated with the herb that they are using, a skilled apothecary can use their considerable knowledge to refine their drugs to exclude unwanted effects, or create more powerful effects out of the distillate of many herbs.
+With 5 minutes of work, the apothecary can remove one undesired Trait from an Herb, or taking two herbs, combine them into a single new base that has any three traits from both herbs.
 This process may be done repeatedly until the desired base is reached.